Contact Tom Myers, Associate Professor

 According to Ashridge's Developing the Global Leader of Tomorrow, a report of their global survey of CEOs and senior executives determined that "The global leader of tomorrow needs to understand the changing business context—82% of those polled say senior executives need to understand the business risks and opportunities of social, political, cultural and environmental trends."
 Champlain's International Business program provides you with the changing contexts of globalization and the tools to analyze and evaluate opportunities and risks in the international marketplace.

 Our Upside-Down Curriculum gets you started in your International Business courses in your first year, and culminates with a semester-long live client research project in your College Capstone.
-In a true teamwork setting, you will collaborate on real-life projects, as you help for-profit and nonprofit organizations of all sizes identify international target-market opportunities and challenges, develop import-export strategies, and build short- and long-term business plans for international growth.
+In a true teamwork setting, you will collaborate on practical hands-on projects, as you help both for profit and nonprofit organizations of all sizes.
+You will learn to identify international target-market opportunities and challenges, develop import-export strategies, and build short- and long-term business plans for international growth.
 You'll also develop analytical frameworks to examine the socioeconomic and cultural forces and issues that affect any international endeavor.